-Telegraf is the Agent for Collecting & Reporting Metrics & Data
+Telegraf is the Agent for Collecting and Reporting Metrics & Data

-It is part of the TICK stack and is a plugin-driven server agent for collecting and reporting metrics.
-Telegraf has plugins or integrations to source a variety of metrics directly from the system it’s running on, pull metrics from third-party APIs, or even listen for metrics via a StatsD and Kafka consumer services.
+Telegraf is part of the TICK Stack and is a plugin-driven server agent for collecting and reporting metrics.
+Telegraf has integrations to source a variety of metrics, events, and logs directly from the containers and systems it’s running on, pull metrics from third-party APIs, or even listen for metrics via a StatsD and Kafka consumer services.
 It also has output plugins to send metrics to a variety of other datastores, services, and message queues, including InfluxDB, Graphite, OpenTSDB, Datadog, Librato, Kafka, MQTT, NSQ, and many others.

 Collect and send all kinds of data